Idokr1/Sale-My-House/README.md

 ### Prerequisites for the script
 1. Create the database by running the "CreateDatabaseScript.sql" file
-2. Add values to the data base by running the "InsertIntoDatabaseScript.sql"
+2. Add values to the database by running the "InsertIntoDatabaseScript.sql"
 3. Run the Queries of "ProjectQueries.sql"